humanmade/altis-cloud/docs/cdn-purge.md

 Note that purging paths should be kept to only essential items as purging more than 1000 paths per month will incur overage charges.

 **Important note:** Due to AWS limitations, you **cannot** purge large numbers of paths at once.
 Do not call this function in bulk; contact the Altis Cloud team if you need to perform large numbers of invalidations.
+The `purge_cdn_paths()` function is limited to 10 wildcards or 2000 static paths.

 ## Automatic media purge rule